DawnWalker12/-kickstarter-analysis-/README.md

 ### Results
 Based on "Outcomes based on LAUNCH DATE" tables and charts, we can determine the following:

-	*1. Very few (no more than 7) of the Plays in the Kickstarter Campaigns were canceled
+	1. Very few (no more than 7) of the Plays in the Kickstarter Campaigns were canceled

-	*2. May and June were the most successful months.
+	2. May and June launched the most successful campaigns.

+	3. May, June, July and October all had roughly the same number of failed campaigns launched.

 Based on "Outcomes based on GOALS" tables amd charts, we can determine the following:

-	*1. Plays with a funding goal $5000 or less were the most successful
+	1.Plays with a funding goal $5000 or less were the most successful

-The month that launched the most successful Kickstarter campaigns was May.
-However, January, June, July and October all had roughly the same number of failed campaigns launched.
-This can be determined by examining the points along the trend lines of the chart.
-As you hover over each point with your mouse pointer, a tooltip appears with the corresponding information.

-#### Summary of the limitations of the dataset
+### Summary of the limitations of the dataset
+I found no limitations to the dataset.

-#### Recommendation for additional tables or graphs
+### Recommendation for additional tables or graphs
+The tables and graphs were sufficient for this analsis.